Yoga, Mindful Meditation and Tai Chi

 With your doctor’s approval, exercise can be a great tool for dealing with lupus symptoms.
 Sometimes, however, traditional exercises—such as an aerobics class or weight training—can be difficult while dealing with swollen joints and fatigue.
 “Yoga, tai chi, and Pilates can be very useful for those with lupus,” says Stacy Ardoin, M.D., assistant professor of medicine at Ohio State University.
 “I recommend exercise to all my patients at the lupus clinic, and yoga, tai chi, and Pilates can promote stress reduction, flexibility, and endurance.
 Read the article, "Benefits-of-Yoga-Tai-Chi-and-Pilates" on the National Resource Center on Lupus.

-We are very excited to be able to offer free gentle yoga and tai chi classes for people with lupus and one caregiver or support person.
-This is seated/chair-supported yoga and tai chi.
-Attendees wanting to add more intensity to their yoga sessions are welcome to bring a yoga mat to do some of their exercises on the floor.
-Watch video clips of yoga instructor Pam Glenn and office manager Lisa Kelly at a recent class: https://www.facebook.com/IndianaLFA/videos/10154016307996065/ and tai chi instructor Bonniee Sweeney demonstrating some moves: https://www.facebook.com/IndianaLFA/videos/10154196118606065/.
+We are very excited to be able to offer free gentle yoga, tai chi and mindful meditation classes for people with lupus and one caregiver or support person.
+The yoga and tai chi classes are seated/chair supported; attendees wanting to add more intensity to their sessions are welcome to bring a yoga mat to do some of their exercises on the floor.
+Watch video clips of yoga instructor Pam Glenn and CEO Lisa Kelly at a recent class: https://www.facebook.com/IndianaLFA/videos/10154016307996065/ and tai chi instructor Bonnie Sweeney demonstrating some moves: https://www.facebook.com/IndianaLFA/videos/10154196118606065/.

 COST IS FREE BUT REGISTRATION FOR FIRST CLASS IS REQUIRED.
 After initial registration, the classes are drop-in.
 In case of inclement weather, check our Chapter Facebook page.